German147ss/German147ss/README.md

 - 👋 Hi, I’m @German147ss
 - 👀 I’m interested in Education
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on GO
 - 📫 How to reach me: martinezmendietagerman@gmail.com